 What makes a Programmatic Direct Mail postcard stand out in the mailbox is the call to action.
 Make sure yours is front and center, clear and concise.

-If your call to action is a promo code or discount code, make sure to include it on the front and back to ensure it gets seen by your prospects.
-Additionally, if you offer a discount code, make sure it is unique and personalized — something separate from the other promotions you may be running.
+If your call to action is a promo code or discount code, make sure to include it on both sides.
+This ensures it gets seen by your prospects.
+Additionally, make sure the code is unique and personalized — something separate from the other promotions you may be running.

 2. Drive Engagement with High-Impact Creative

-When designing a Programmatic Direct Mail postcard, there are a couple of things you can do that will help your brand stand out and drive engagement.
+When designing a Programmatic Direct Mail postcard, there are some things you can do to stand out and drive engagement.

 First, make sure your design prioritizes clarity.
 Do not overcrowd postcards with imagery.
 We’ve seen the best results with big, simple imagery.
 See this example that ModCloth, a retail brand we work with, has used in the past with great results: